 Submission of planning applications

-Submission of planning applications will need to be by electronic submission, via the Planning Portal.
-In current circumstances, it is not possible for us to process manual submissions.
+Submission of planning applications should be by electronic submission, via the Planning Portal, where possible.

 Commenting on planning applications?